-Nude Anime | 25 Best Anime With Nudity - Cinemaholic
+25 Hottest Anime With Nudity

 9. Phantom: Requiem for the Phantom (2009)

 Phantom is a human weapon used by an organization named inferno to conduct assassinations in a world where the mafia has run wild.
 On one unfortunate day, a Japanese tourist becomes witness to a murder by a woman Phantom.
 After an unsuccessful escape attempt, he is captured and brainwashed to do the bidding of the company.
-Now, with no memory of his past, his life is always on the edge.
+Now, with no memory of his past, his life is always on edge.
 Will he ever be able to recover his memory and escape this tyranny?
-The anime contains few nude scenes along the way.
+While the show does not have any explicit sex scenes, there are a number of semi-nude/nude moments.
+‘Phantom: Requiem for the Phantom’ is accessible for streaming on Crunchyroll.

 Read More: Sexiest Anime Girls